 Financial Aid Process

-Follow the UND financial aid process to successfully apply for FAFSA, accept your financial aid package, add or drop courses and pay tuition without late charges.
+Follow the UND financial aid process below to successfully apply for FAFSA, accept your financial aid package, add or drop courses and pay tuition without late charges.
+For step-by-step instructions to maximize your resources at UND, refer to the UND Financial Aid Guide.Und financial aid guide

 - FAFSA (Free Application for Federal Student Aid) opens October 1 for the following academic year.